-I drink my water from the same glass for a month or so, although I do keep the glass with water in a fridge.
+I drink my water from the same glass for at least a month, although I do keep the glass with water in a fridge.
 I generally eat soup daily, but the pot and the spoon I use for it are washed

 every 7 days or so - I simply cover the pot so flies don't get in there, but I see no reason for these to be washed every day.

 It all depends on what you eat, but there is generally no need to constantly wash the dishes and do so thoroughly, it is generally better (cost-effective) not to do any cleaning thoroughly.

 I have never been sick due to these habits and it is highly unlikely this ever had a bad effect on my health, more likely, it helps to keep me healthy.
 I am, generally, hardly ever sick.
 The